Raunak-Sarmacharya/kcn-seniors-docs/docs/wordpress-basics/wordpress-basics-overview.md

 6. **Featured Image**: Add a representative photo
 7. **Publish Settings**: Immediate or schedule for later

-**KCN Tip**: Posts about events should reference EventPrime event details and include volunteer acknowledgments.
+**Tip**: Posts about events should reference EventPrime event details and include volunteer acknowledgments.

 ### Creating a Page (Remember: Elementor Only!)
 1. Navigate to **Pages → Add New**